Wrongful Death Lawsuits Against Hospitals

 There may be circumstances where a hospital acts negligently independent of the actions of a medical professional, and for this reason it makes sense to also include the hospital in a wrongful death lawsuit.
 For example, hospitals can be negligent in hiring and supervising employees, sustaining appropriate levels of staffing, maintaining and repairing equipment, and generally overseeing medical care at the hospital.
 A hospital may also be liable for the death of a patient as a result of a failure to establish safe protocols for things like hand washing, sanitation, and labelling.
 In this event, it would make sense to include a hospital as a defendant in a wrongful death action.

-If you have lost a loved one and you believe that the negligence of a healthcare provider or hospital contributed to the death, you may have the grounds for a wrongful death lawsuit.
-So you fully understand your important legal rights, consider speaking with an experienced attorney for a free claim evaluation.
+If you've lost a loved one and you believe that the negligence of a healthcare provider or hospital contributed to the death, you may have the grounds for a wrongful death lawsuit.
+So you fully understand your important legal rights, consider speaking with an experienced personal injury attorney near you.